clibs/clib/Usage.md

 ## Making your own libraries

-Now that you know how to use libraries, heres how to make your own:
+Now that you know how to use libraries, here is how to make your own:

-Like before, heres a typical project directory tree:
+Like before, a typical project directory tree:

 ```
 your-library-c/